vijayboopathy/book-docker-primer/manuscript/chapter4-getting_started.md

 [Command]

 ```
-docker create alpine:3.4 sh
+docker container create alpine:3.4 sh
 ```

-Run **docker ps -l** to see the status of the container
+Run **docker container ls -l** to see the status of the container

 [Output]